-The 651-acre park sits atop an outcropping of serpentine stone greater then one square mile in size - one of the largest serpentine barrens on the East Coast.
+The 731-acre park sits atop an outcropping of serpentine stone greater than one square mile in size - one of the largest serpentine barrens on the East Coast.
 It features former feldspar and serpentine quarries, and numerous former chromite ore mines

 For its natural history and conservation efforts, the National Park Service recognized Nottingham Park as a National Natural Landmark in 2008.